dilipdiwakar/xandme/README.md

 http://localhost:8080/api/python/5/Price

 Base Url : http://localhost:8080/api

-            the first parameter is a search string the second parameter is a max result need to be displayed. the third paramter is the sort by fields based on Price ,PublishedDate,MaturityRating,RatingCount,PageCount,AverageRating/
+            the first parameter is a search string

+            the second parameter is a max result need to be displayed.

+            the third paramter is the sort by fields based on Price ,PublishedDate,MaturityRating,RatingCount,PageCount,AverageRating/

-different ways to access the url.
+These are the different ways to access the url to get the results.

 http://localhost:8080/api/python